This country-specific Q&A provides an overview to tax laws and regulations that may occur in Norway.

 There are no special tax courts in Norway, but a taxpayer may appeal the case to the Municipality Court if he disagrees with the decision from the Tax Appeal Board.
 The deadline for initiating court proceedings is six month after the appeal board decision has been sent to the tax payer.
 A judgement from the Municipality Court may be appealed to the Appeal Court, who's decisions may under certain circumstances be appealed to the Supreme Court.

 Are there set dates for payment of tax, provisionally or in arrears, and what happens with amounts of tax in dispute with the regulatory authority?

-Corporations are required to make advance payments of tax on 15 February and 15 April in the year after the income year.
-Any residual tax, which is the difference between the tax assessed and the preliminary tax levied, must be paid three weeks after the tax assessment has been announced.
+Companies must pay advanced tax by 15 February and 15 April in the year following the income tax year.
+If there are any differences between the taxes levied during the year and the final assessment, the residual amount is due three weeks after the tax assessment has been announced.